10 Albuquerque Nicknames You Should Know

 Burque

-A lake near trees and a path under a bright blue sky with white clouds
+A river near green trees and a path under a bright blue sky with white clouds

 The Duke City